 Brazil star Neymar has slammed the country's training mentality, insisting the nation lags well behind Germany and Spain.

-And the Barcelona forward has criticised the way that Brazilian clubs approach match practice and says they have a lot of catching up to do if they want to nurture more players on a par with teams across the Atlantic Ocean.
+And the Barcelona forward has criticised the way that Brazilian clubs approach match practice and says they have a lot of catching up to do if they want to nurture more players on par with teams across the Atlantic Ocean.

 "Every training session in Europe is taken seriously," he told Rede Globo.
 "In Brazil it's different.
 You train more, but sometimes you train with less determination.
 Brazilians are like that."

 "I think Brazilian football is behind.
 It's behind Germany and Spain.
 We have fallen behind and we have to man up and admit that."

 Neymar remains a major doubt to be fit in time to start the 2014-15 La Liga season with Barca due to the back injury sustained against Colombia in the World Cup quarter-finals, but he will return to Spain in August.